swiftly-solution/documentation/src/docs/scripting/events/gameevents/onshowsurvivalrespawnstatus.md

 ---

 # OnShowSurvivalRespawnStatus
-This event is triggered when show_survival_respawn_status is triggered
+This event is triggered when show_survival_respawn_status is triggered.
 ::: tabs
 @tab Lua
 ```lua